Cybersecurity Dominates 2024 MSP 501 Services

 Related:2024 MSP 501 Webinar On-Demand: Business Insights from Top MSPs

-“I couldn’t agree more — recovery is cool, and high availability is mandatory,” Ensono president Marc Capri said.
+“I couldn’t agree more — recovery is cool, and high availability is mandatory,” said Marc Capri, president of Ensono (No. 2 on MSP 501 list).
 “And regulation that is in place today is just getting stronger.”

 “Security is a big opportunity for us,” Fuhrman said.
 “We’re going to continue to invest organically and look for inorganic opportunities in and around security and compliance.
 We think the world is only going to get more complex for customers to navigate.
 All of this represents a tremendous opportunity to be that trusted adviser with customers and offer them abilities to make sure they're not just staying compliant, but they're hardened, secure and ready to respond if and when they see an attack.”